 Current & Upcoming

 The NARS Foundation Exhibition Program presents compelling and innovative work being produced on a local, national, and international level by under-represented artists today.
-The Gallery is located in an industrial building amongst our residency and long-term studio spaces which allows for the unique opportunity to present and experience contemporary artwork within a work-space environment.
+The Gallery is located in an industrial building amongst our residency studios and our partner J&M Studios, which allows for the unique opportunity to present and experience contemporary artwork within a work-space environment.
 The presence of artists’ studios also allows for further dialogue and exchange between artists and curators.

 Juried Solo Exhibition Program

-The aim of the Juried Solo Exhibition Program is to create a platform for artists to present their curated body of work to wider audience with staff support.
-The exhibition provides the opportunity for one selected emerging and underrepresented national and international artist to present innovative and compelling artwork that creates new dialogue and a forum for exchanging ideas.
-The program provides one selected artist with gallery space and curatorial and administrative support for a solo show.
-The artist must present a strong cohesive body of work produced within the last five years.
+The aim of the Juried Solo Exhibition Program was to create a platform for artists to present their curated body of work to wider audience with staff support.
+The exhibitions provided the opportunity for one selected emerging and underrepresented national and international artist to present innovative and compelling artwork that creates new dialogue and a forum for exchanging ideas.
+The program provided one selected artist with gallery space and curatorial and administrative support for a solo show.

 Emerging Curator Program

-The Emerging Curator Program offers an opportunity for an individual or curatorial collective to organize a conceptually cohesive group show at the NARS Foundation Gallery.
-The aim of the program is to encourage new dialogue and to create a platform for emerging curators and artists to experiment and exchange ideas.
+The Emerging Curator Program offered an opportunity for an individual or curatorial collective to organize a conceptually cohesive group show at the NARS Foundation Gallery.
+The aim of the program was to encourage new dialogue and to create a platform for emerging curators and artists to experiment and exchange ideas.

-No prior curatorial experience is necessary.
-An experienced curator on staff will be available to provide guidance and support during the program.
+No prior curatorial experience was necessary.
+An experienced curator on staff was available to provide guidance and support during the program.

 South-West Brooklyn Exhibition